olebole/irafdoc/doc/language.unlearn.rst

   e.g., if the CL is interrupted while it is updating the parameter file on disk, causing a truncated file to be written.
 If this should occur one will get error messages complaining about illegal arguments or parameters not found when the task is run.
-The fix is to <tt>"unlearn"</tt> the parameters for the task.
+The fix is to <span style="font-family: monospace;">"unlearn"</span> the parameters for the task.
   </p>
   <p>